ripsawridge/site/site/contents/cma/2014/riki_kaiser.md

 template: page.jade
 ---

+<i>Update: I discovered that my friend Uli climbed the Westschlucht of the
+middle summit at the same time.
+We apparently just missed each other on the rappels down the Botzong Kamin.
+<a href="http://www.ulischrempp.de/?p=619">Here</a> is his report.</i>

 Over the years since Riki and Arne moved away from Lehel, Riki and I have kept up climbing practice at the Thalkirchen gym.
 She learned a lot over that time, and was ready to go climb something outside.
 But trying to find a full day with